grildroid/gToWbot/README.md

   [Licensed under GNU General Public License v3 (GPL-3)](/LICENSE)

 # Important
-Currently gToWbot works only with ToW with russian translation!
+* Currently gToWbot works only with ToW with russian translation!

-* Press the "Q" button if you need to stop the bot, or just close the gToWbot console
+* When the bot starts up, the ToW window automatically resizes to 1360x720 and moves to the main monitor (1) in the upper left corner.
+Don't move the window, resize it, hide or overlap the ToW window with other applications!
-* When a bot controls a character and collect resources, the bot takes control of the mouse.
-Do not move the mouse while bot doing its work, otherwise errors may occur
+* When the bot is running, it controls the character and does its job.
+At this point, the bot takes control of the mouse cursor.
+Do not move the mouse cursor while the bot is doing its job, it can lead to errors in the bot!
+* The bot uses the coordinate system on which it clicks with the mouse cursor.
+While the bot is running - any changes in the game window, or movements of the mouse cursor can lead to errors!
+* Press the "Q" button if you need to stop the bot.
-* After all resources is collected - bot stops his work and closing the console
+* After completing its work - the bot stops and closes the console window.
+After that, you can manually return the ToW window to its original size and position.
-* When bot starts - the ToW game window will be automatically resized to 1360x720 and moving to the main monitor at top left corner.
-Don't move, hide, resize, obscure the window!
-Bot uses coordinates system, so mouse clicks will be missed

 # Getting Started
-1. Run the TalesOfWind game
+1. Start the game Tales of Wind
-2. Manually move to the farm and check your instuments in inventory
-3. Run the gToWbot.exe
+2. Run the bot gToWbot.exe
-4. Type the number of AutoResources parameter at console window and press enter
+3. Enter the number of the module you need in the opened console window and press ENTER
-5. After 5 seconds the bot will be started and your character will go to collect resources on the farm automatically
+4. After 5 seconds, the bot starts executing the module you selected

 Press ESC instead of Q when you choosing the CoordinatesCollector to close the script